abacusmodeling/abacus-develop/docs/input-main.md

 - **Type**: double
 - **Descrption**: Set the smallest allowed spacing between k points, unit in 1/bohr.
 It should be larger than 0.0, and suggest smaller than 0.25.
 When you have set this value > 0.0, then the KPT file is unneccessary, and the number of K points nk_i = max(1,int(|b_i|/KSPACING)+1), where b_i is the reciprocal lattice vector.
 The default value 0.0 means that ABACUS will read the applied KPT file.
 Notice: if gamma_only is set to be true, kspacing is invalid.
 - **Default**: 0.0

+#### min_dist_fact

+- **Type**: double
+- **Descrption**: a factor related to the allowed minimum distance between two atoms.
+At the begining, ABACUS will check the structure, and if there has the distance of two atoms is shorter than min_dist_fact*(standard covalent bond length), we think this structure is unreasonable.
+If you want to calculate some structures in extreme condition like high pressure, you should set this parameter as a smaller value.
+- **Default**: 0.8

 ### Variables related to input files